dvidbruhm/savgol-calculator/README.md

 - window size, the number of points to be used for the estimate.
 Here, m is the number of points used on each side of the point in question.
 So for example if m = 3, the point in question is used plus three points on either side, so a total of 7 points are used in calculating the estimate.

-- s, the parameter to be estimated, which takes the following values:
+- smoothing, the parameter to be estimated, which takes the following values:
         0 for smoothing
         1 for the first derivative (gradient)
         2 for the second derivative